 Don’t despair!
 He was drawn to arithmetic late on at the age 20 and it’s thanks to daily training that he managed to develop his skills to such a level!

-Mental arithmetic should be practised orally and written down, using exercise books, maths worksheets, a slate, cards, dice, computer programmes, etc.
+Mental arithmetic should be practiced orally and written down, using exercise books, maths worksheets, a slate, cards, dice, computer programmes, etc.

 Here are the basic tools to boost your mental arithmetic skills: